FROM OUR FOUNDER

 OUR FACILITY & MORE

-Our waffles are prepared in our GFCO certified facility that is dedicated to only gluten free production.
+Our waffles are prepared in our GFCO and OU Kosher certified facility that is dedicated to only gluten free production.

 Our founder’s family has been impacted by both food allergies and intolerances.
 We take both very seriously.
 If you have a question or concern regarding an ingredient or processing, please email us at firstname.lastname@example.org.

-Our products are made in small batches and are flash frozen shortly after being produced.
-This ensures a fresher tasting product.
+Our waffles are handmade in small batches.
+For this reason, our shapes and sizes can vary slightly.
+We flash freeze our waffles shortly after being baked to lock in freshness and flavor.
 Lopaus Point waffles do not contain preservatives.
 Over an extended period of time in natural products, it is expected flavor may deteriorate.
 Your best taste experience will be prior to the best by date——if they even last nearly that long!

 Ice happens (for a good reason)